 In came sequels, with, for example, movies like Star Wars, Star Trek, Indiana Jones, later Ghostbuster, Blade Runner, Back To The Future, which was the king of all cinema-with DeLorean, Pepsi-free, airhead and Walkman.
 Oddly enough, it was during the next decade that saw the decline of the movie theaters, due to VHS.
 That gave birth to new audio-visual experiences, although compared to what is at hand today, seems very low-tech.
-Yet, at the time, the idea of VHS was both inspirational of what was new and what was reflective of the era that made America unique, her people used their brains to be very inventive.
+But, at the time, the idea of VHS was both inspirational of what was new and what was reflective of the era that made America unique.
+VHS was not invented in the U.S. Yet, the war between VHS and rival Betamax ended when Americans went wild over VHSs ease.